ki-editor/ki-editor/readme.md

 # Tim Editor

+> **Warning**
+This editor is not stable yet, in particular, the keybindings are not fully settled yet.

 ## Disclaimer

 This documentation does not and will not in the future include features that are not yet implemented.

 ## Core concepts

-### 1. Movable objects are movable using the same set keybindings
+### 1. Movable objects are movable using the same set of keybindings

 Almost all kinds of movement in Tim have can be moved based on the same set of keybindings.